 Whatever funding method you are using, it is a good idea to ask whether there is any possibility of being required to pay something during the case or at the end.
 Different firms offer different arrangements for the same funding method.
 Some firms expect clients to pay expenses during the case while others will fund these themselves.
 Some firms also deduct various fees and expenses from the compensation awarded if the claim is successful.
 If so, you are entitled to an estimate of those fees.
 All solicitors accredited by AvMA agree to be open and honest with potential clients from the start about charging policies and means of funding legal work in a way that clients can understand and is in their best interests.

-Investigating a clinical negligence claim can feel like a daunting prospect.
-Contacting a solicitor is a big step and often it is not easy to discuss medical treatment that has gone wrong.
-Clinical negligence is a complex area of law which requires specialist expertise.
+Making a clinical negligence claim can be a daunting prospect.
+Contacting a solicitor is a big step and talking about your experience of medical care can bring back painful memories.
+Clinical negligence is a complex area of law and specialist expertise is essential.
 Patients usually only have one chance to investigate and pursue a claim so it is important to instruct specialists who will provide the expertise and level of service to ensure that the claim has the best possible outcome.
 It is not a good idea to consult the firm down the road or the family solicitor on this sort of case.

 You should instruct a firm of solicitors which has proven expertise in this area, with individual solicitors who are members of the Law Society and/or AvMA (Action against Medical Accidents) specialist panels, the only two approved lists of specialist clinical negligence solicitors.
-The firm should have a franchise with the Legal Services Commission so that it is authorised to undertake publicly funded clinical negligence work and should be recognised by leading independent bodies such as Chambers Guide to the Legal Profession and the Legal 500.
+The firm should be recognised by leading independent bodies such as Chambers Guide to the Legal Profession and the Legal 500.
+If legal aid is a possibility, then if in England and Wales, the firm should have a franchise with the Legal Aid Agency so that it is authorised to undertake publicly funded clinical negligence work.